Article: The Truth About Cotton: Why 100% Cotton Isn’t the Same as 100% Organic Cotton

 The environmental difference is significant.
 Studies show that organic cotton farming uses up to 91% less water than conventional methods, and produces approximately 46% fewer greenhouse gas emissions.
 Because it relies on rain-fed irrigation and improves soil moisture retention over time, it places fundamentally less pressure on local water systems.

 Beyond the farm, certified organic cotton is processed under strict environmental and social standards.
-GOTS certification — the Global Organic Textile Standard — covers the entire supply chain, from the seed to the finished product.
+GOTS certification — the Global Organic Textile Standard — covers the entire supply chain from seed to finished product.
 It is independently verified, not self-declared.
 When you see the GOTS mark, you can trust what it means.

 You can read more about what this certification covers in our detailed piece on organic cotton fabric and what makes it different.